 If you have added several time series to the display, they may all have quite different mean values, making comparison difficult - change the Plotting mode drop down menu to Demeaned to demean all displayed time series.
 You can also also choose to scale the time series to Percent changed. (i.e. in this case you're now seeing the BOLD % signal change values).

 When you are finished exploring the time series, close the time series view.

 Image histograms give you an overview of all of the intensities within an image.
 A histogram plots the distribution of intensities in the image; image intensity is on the x axis and the number of voxels with that intensity is on the y axis.
 Histograms are used as part of structural segmentation methods and can be useful for QC purposes.

-Close all overlays (File > Remove all overlays).
+Close all overlays (Overlay > Remove all).
 Open

 structural and select View > Histogram to view a

 The histogram toolbar is very similar to the time series toolbar, with a few extra options:

 When you are ready, close the histogram view and continue to the next section.